newrelic/nr1-workshop/lab5/INSTRUCTIONS.md

 2. To query data about the `entity` that we have currently selected we will use the `EntityByGuidQuery`.
 Add a second `StackItem` just below the first in the `render` method:

-FIXME: There is no entity to select in this UI and entityGuid is undefined

 ```javascript
     <StackItem className="container">
         <EntityByGuidQuery entityGuid={this.props.nerdletUrlState.entityGuid}>